tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 I> This behaviour is the same as forms we created in prior chapters, where corresponding views had a conditional switch for processing data from a `POST` request, or rendering a blank form for a `GET` request.

 ### Login Template {#section-redux-templates-login}
 In the `templates/registration` directory, create the file `login.html`.
 This will house the template used by the `registration` `auth_login` view.
-Add the following code to the template.
+Add the following markup and template code to the template.

 {lang="html",linenos=off}
 	{% extends 'rango/base.html %}